kubedb/docs/docs/guides/mysql/update-version/minorversion/group-replication/index.md

 "mysql:8.0.35"
 ```

-Let's also verify that the StatefulSet’s pods have joined into the group replication,
+Let's also verify that the PetSet’s pods have joined into the group replication,

 ```bash
 $ kubectl get secrets -n demo my-group-auth -o jsonpath='{.data.\username}' | base64 -d